Chart Color Schemes

 Point Nepean performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Point Nepean trail has 27.7% of its residents aged 15 and above holding university degrees, compared to Greater Melbourne's 37.0%.
-This indicates potential for educational development.
-Bachelor degrees are the most common (19.3%), followed by postgraduate qualifications (5.1%) and graduate diplomas (3.3%).
-Vocational credentials are also prevalent, with 38.4% of residents aged 15 and above holding such qualifications - advanced diplomas at 13.7% and certificates at 24.7%.
+Point Nepean trail has 27.7% of residents aged 15 and above holding university degrees, compared to Greater Melbourne's 37.0%.
+This indicates a gap that suggests potential for educational development and skills enhancement.
+Bachelor degrees are the most common at 19.3%, followed by postgraduate qualifications (5.1%) and graduate diplomas (3.3%).
+Trade and technical skills are prominent, with 38.4% of residents aged 15 and above holding vocational credentials – advanced diplomas (13.7%) and certificates (24.7%).

 Frequently Asked Questions - Education